systems-powercom/appTemplate/README.md

 ## key-value observing

-I tried to use but unsolved error happend.
+I tried to use but unsolved error happened.

+But I have defined observed object in advance, no error happened.